-Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) In case of any deviation, the suppliers are asked to take necessary corrective actions Community development Opportunity Aligning CSR initiatives with the needs of the community can create a positive impact which can unlock goodwill and social license to operate All social impact initiatives have been implemented based local need assessments, interventions are planned in alignment with local govt bodies, and communities.
-Being a responsible corporate citizen, community upliftment is a critical aspect of our operations Business ethics, governance and transparency Risk Building a culture of integrity and transparency is linked with fulfillment of mandates as well as strengthening relationships with stakeholders Development and training on Code of Conduct Development of policies, programs and mechanisms for avoiding workplace discrimination, harassment, and corruption, among others Any instances of unethical practices have the risk of tarnishing Company reputation and attracting fines/penalty which can in turn affect business continuity Consumer health and safety and Product Stewardship Risk Consumer health and safety is critical for gaining consumer trust and for transparency.
-Non- compliance regarding product information and labeling as well as marketing and communications can have adverse effects Robust protocols for design, packaging and consumer safety at product development stages Implementation of Quality Management System (QMS) Effective product recall management Transparent communication Any health and safety incident can reduce customer trust and adversely impact the demand of products.
-Moreover, instances of non-compliance with product marketing and labeling can attract monetary fines/ punishments Health and safety of our people Risk and Opportunity Risk: Occupational health and safety is a critical aspect for ensuring employee welfare.
-Non- compliance with appropriate safety standards can attract high frequency of health and safety incidents Opportunity: A robust EHS management system with appropriate hazard identification, mitigation plan and root cause analysis will showcase Company's commitments towards employee safety, increased productivity and motivation i.
-Implementation of a Company-wide robust EHS management system. ii.
+Materials issue identify Indicate whether risk or opportunity (R/O) Rationale for identifying risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) In case of any deviation, the suppliers are asked to take necessary corrective actions Community development Opportunity Aligning CSR initiatives with the needs of the community can create a positive impact which can unlock goodwill and social license to operate All Social impact initiatives have been implemented based local need assessments, interventions are planned in alignment with local govt bodies, panchayats and communities, to avoid risks and gain partnerships Being a responsible corporate citizen, community upliftment is a critical aspect for elevating brand value among local bodies and communities which in turn can increase the demand of Company's products Business ethics, governance and transparency Risk Building a culture of integrity and transparency is linked with fulfillment of mandates as well as strengthening relationships with stakeholders i.
+Development and training on Code of Conduct ii.
+Development of policies, programs and mechanisms for avoiding workplace discrimination, harassment, and corruption, among others Any instances of unethical practices have the risk of tarnishing Company reputation and attracting fines/penalty which can in turn affect business continuity Consumer health and safety and Product Stewardship Risk Consumer health and safety is critical for gaining consumer trust and for transparency.
+Noncompl iance regarding product information and labeling as well as marketing and communications can have adverse effects i.
+Robust protocols for design, packaging and consumer safety at product development stages ii.
+Implementation of Quality Management System (QMS) iii.
+Effective product recall management iv.
+Transparent communication Any health and safety incident can reduce customer trust and adversely impact the demand of products.
+Moreover, instances of noncompliance with product marketing and labeling can attract monetary fines/punishments Health and safety of our people Risk and opportunity Risk: Occupational health and safety is a critical aspect for ensuring employee welfare.
+Noncompliance with appropriate safety standards can attract high frequency of health and safety incidents Opportunity: A robust EHS management system with appropriate hazard identification, mitigation plan and root cause analysis will showcase Company's commitments towards employee safety, increased productivity and motivation i.
+Implementation of a Company-wide robust technical standards &amp; EHS management system. ii.
 Ensuring periodic internal and external audits iii.
-Training all employees and workers on safe working practices iv.
+Training &amp; retraining all employees and workers on safe working practices iv.
 Investigation of each reported case and preparation of remedial plan Incidents of occupational health and safety management system may cause loss in man-days and further impact productivity of operations.
-It can also demoralize employees and workers which can reduce motivation and productivity Human rights Risk Instances of human rights violation or non-compliance of statutory norms can lead to adverse financial and reputational implications and deteriorate employee morale & retention i.
-Comprehensive Human Rights Policy and Procedures ii.
-Human Rights Due Diligence carried out to avoid workforce discrimination, sexual harassment, child labor, and forced labor, amongst others Company's reputation and relationships with stakeholders can be adversely affected in case of any instances of non-compliance
+It can also demoralize employees and workers which can reduce motivation and productivity